feather-framework/feather-push-driver-memory/README.md

 # Feather Push Driver Memory

-A Push driver for the Feather CMS Push service using NIO Memory.
+A push driver for the Feather CMS Push service using an in-memory notification storage.

 ## Getting started